apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 The two sync operations, `hflush()` and `hsync()` differ in their durability guarantees, not visibility of data.

 ### State of Stream and filesystem after `Filesystem.create()`

-The output stream returned by a `FileSystem.create(path)` call contains no
+The output stream returned by a `FileSystem.create(path)` or `FileSystem.createFile(path).build` can be modeled as a triple containing an empty array of no data:
-data:

 ```python
 Stream' = (path, true, [])
 ```

-The filesystem `FS'` must contain a 0-byte file at the path:
+The filesystem `FS'` MUST contain a 0-byte file at the path:

 ```python
 data(FS', path) == []
 ```

-Accordingly, the the initial state of `Stream'.buffer` is implicitly consistent with the data at the filesystem.
+Thus, the initial state of `Stream'.buffer` is implicitly consistent with the data at the filesystem.

-*Object Stores*: the 0-byte empty file may not exist in the filesystem.
+*Object Stores*: see caveats in the "Object Stores" section below.

 ### State of Stream and filesystem after `Filesystem.append()`